 – Support coordination funding for a service to help you find appropriate services and organise allocated funding

 – Purchasing various equipment and assistive technology tools such as hearing aids, speaking devices, wheelchairs

-It must be noted that the NDIS is purposed to help fund necessary supports and services to children to augment their skills, self-efficacy and general quality of life.
-However, it is not meant to be used for non-essential or supplementary items, such as home renovation
+It must be noted that NDIS children funding is meant to provide necessary support and services to children to augment their skills, self-efficacy and general quality of life.
+However, it is not meant to be used for non-essential or supplementary items, such as home renovations.